Taiko2k/Tauon/docs/guide.md

 2) Type in address to stream or click paste if link is in clipboard (you can manually copy these links out of m3u files if available) (Must start with http:// or ftp://)
 3) Click GO

 To record a steam, once a stream has been opened, re enter the open stream box and click REC.
-If this fails, try make sure the encoder directory is valid and has write permissions.
-Recordings are encoded to OGG at about 100kbs and are automatically split when on metadata change.
+Recordings are encoded using OGG codec at about 100kbs and are automatically split on metadata change.

 ### Outbound Streaming / Broadcasting

 From player click MENU from top bar and select 'Start Broadcast' from menu.
 You should now be able to connect a player to the target port.

 From track context menu select 'Broadcast This' to play a track immediately.

 Note: The codec used is OGG.
-Bitrate can be set in 'config.txt'.
-Higher bitrates may help reduce latency.
-Lower bitrates will conserve bandwidth at cost of audio quality.
+Bit-rate can be set in 'config.txt'.
+Higher bit-rates may help reduce latency.
+Lower bit-rates will conserve bandwidth at cost of audio quality.

 Warning: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position